da-phil/SDC-Semantic-Segmentation/README.md

 The resulting layer was then upscaled again by a filter size of 4 and a stride of 2.
 Again this layer was added elementwise with a skip connection to the `layer_3_out` encoder layer.
 The last upscale layer consists of a filter size of 16 and a stride of 8, which eventually brings the image back to its original resolution.

 ### Training results
+I played with training those two sets of variables:
+* only the added decoder layers, except the fully connected ones
+* all encoder and decoder layers, except the fully connected ones

+Because it was difficult to converge to a low loss and mean IoU value, training was done by manually decreasing the learning rate approx. every 10 epochs, from 1e-3 to 1e-7.

-Training only the added convolutional layers for the decoder network for 50 epochs:
+Training only the added convolutional layers for the decoder network for approx. 60 epochs:
 * Mean IoU: 0.766
 * Loss: 0.504

-Training all convolutional layers of the encoder and decoder for 60 epochs:
+Training all convolutional layers of the encoder and decoder for approx. 50 epochs:
 * Mean IoU: 0.95472
 * Loss: 0.176